Pylons/pyramid_exclog/docs/index.rst

 It usually belongs directly above the "MAIN" entry in the ``paster ptweens`` output, and will attempt to sort there by default as the result of having ``include('pyramid_exclog')`` invoked.

+Putting it above the ``pyramid.tweens.excview_tween_factory`` will cause it to log only exceptions that are not caught by an exception view.

 More Information
 ----------------